 Security Chaos in As-Suwayda

-The Syrian Observatory for Human Rights has frequently reported on the discovery of dead bodies outside the city of As-Suwayda.
-On February 27, the corpse of a doctor was found on the road to the village of Al-Kafr in the south of As-Suwayda.
-The body showed wounds of gunshots, the exact circumstances for the death of the man are unknown (SMART News, SOHR).
+The Syrian Observatory for Human Rights has reported on the frequent discovery of dead bodies outside the city of As-Suwayda.
+On February 27, the body of a doctor was found on the road to the village of Al-Kafr in the south of As-Suwayda.
+The body showed gunshot wounds, although the exact circumstances of the man’s death are unknown (SMART News, SOHR).

 SOHR also reported on the current security chaos in the city and province of As-Suwayda.
 Accordingly, local protesters blocked roads and shot at Ba’ath Party and other regime buildings in the city of Salkhad.
 According to SOHR, the demonstrations are related to the significant fuel shortage in the province.
 In addition, violent clashes between local armed factions took place in the city of As-Suwayda (SOHR, March 1, 2019).